MarktW86/azure-psdocs-processing/azureipps/0/AADRM/Set-AadrmUsageLogStorageAccount.md

 ### -AccessKey
 Specifies your access key as a secure string.

-To view your access key, connect to the Azure Management Portal.
+To view your access key, connect to the Azure portal.

 ```yaml
 Type: SecureString